OpenAF/openaf-opacks/oPackServer/README.md

 ENV OPACKSERVER_URL http://127.0.0.1:8090
 # Don't reload opack.db on startup
 ENV OPACKSERVER_INITRELOAD false
+# Convert any opack folder into an opack file (removing the folder)
+ENV OPACKSERVER_FOLDER2OPACK true
+# Convert any opack with version on the filename into an opack file without version on the filename (keeps both opack files)
+ENV OPACKSERVER_OPACKNOVERSION true
 ````

 Note: If you have more than one opackserver container only one should have the OPACKSERVER_INITRELOAD variable to true or all at false and you provide the reload command manually as detailed below.